 is a derivative estimator.
 Therefore, we can view $\hat{f}_{\GJ,R}$ as a specific kernel $M$ or a specific derivative estimator, and all our results directly apply to $\hat{f}_{\GJ,R}$; hence our paper offers a new way of conducting inference (new Studentization) for this case as well.
 Though we omit the details to conserve space, this is equally true for local polynomial regression (Section \ref{sec:locpoly}).

 More generally, our main ideas and generic results apply to many other bias correction methods.
 For a second example, \citet{Singh1977_AoS} also proposed a plug-in bias estimator, but without using the derivative of a kernel.
-Our results cover this approach as well.
-See the supplement for further details and references.
-The key, common message in all cases is that to improve inference the procedure must account for the additional variability introduced by a bias correction method (i.e., to avoid the mismatch present in $\tbc$).
+Our results cover this approach as well; see the supplement for further details and references.
+The key, common message in all cases is that to improve inference one must account for the additional variability introduced by any bias correction method (i.e., to avoid the mismatch present in $\tbc$).